Report Schema

 Two JSON Schemas are published as MCP resources, one per tier:

 • schema://customer-report-v1-lite — reduced shape for Lite scans (response_format=customer_v1_lite).
 Keeps benchmarks, entity coverage including related-entity density (natural language entities, highly related terms, keyword variations only), and competitor term coverage.
-Omits topic_and_classification and internal_linking entirely — those are not computed for Lite scans.
+Omits topic_and_classification and internal_linking entirely — those are not computed for Lite scans — and never emits originality.

 The service picks the right schema automatically based on the job's depth.
 Explicitly requesting customer_v1 on a Lite job (or customer_v1_lite on a Standard/Deep job) returns a 409 UNSUPPORTED_FORMAT — omit the parameter or use the matching value.